News You Can Use

 by Julie Gabell

-For the past several years the Notable Neighbors column has featured residents who have been recommended by friends or whose contributions to the community make them stand out in the crowd.
-May, season when all is in full bloom, seems a fitting time to honor those persons who do notable things in an unsung way.
+In the past, the Notable Neighbors column featured residents who have been recommended by friends or whose contributions to the community make them stand out in the crowd.
+It always seems fitting to honor those persons who do notable things in an unsung way.

 Notable also are the neighbors who volunteer in our nearby hospitals and medical centers; the folks who man the phones, distribute ice water; drive shuttles from the parking lot, or maneuver wheel chairs down long, confusing corridors, thereby enabling visits from those who have difficulty walking.

 Notable Neighbors are library volunteers who sort and stack books, or conduct sales for the Friends of the Library.
-They are the volunteers at Cares who give of their time to prepare the food or wait on tables, thus making a meal a pleasant community experience.
 When push comes to shove, a notable neighbor is one who manages to live life with a smile despite personal sorrow or pain.
 Though they may never be written up in a column, the spirit they spread throughout the community is above all notable.

 In a world surrounded by violence and negative influences, the small every-day actions of “ordinary” persons raise the bar and let the world know that there are those who care.
 The notable thing about so many Notable Neighbors is that not one of them thinks for a moment that they are notable.
 Yet, there is no substitute for the knack of "doing small things” in a big way!